donovanglover/nix-config/help/git.md

 **NOTE:** You should only merge commits with local commits that you haven't pushed yet.
 Doing this for upstream commits can cause problems for other people that have cloned your repository.

+### Finding Bad Commits

+Before you begin, you should know a commit in which the program was working properly.
+Since you already know that issue is a part of the current revision, you can use `git bisect` to perform a binary search until the problem commit is found.

+1. Start the search with `git bisect start`
+2. Build and test the current commit to see if the problem is present.
+3. If the problem is found, use `git bisect bad`
+4. Otherwise, use `git bisect good`

+The problem commit is the "first bad commit" found through this process.

+Once you're done with finding the problem commit, use `git bisect reset` to go back to the repository's original state.

+**NOTE**: `git bisect run ./test` is a way to automate this process.

+To see the commits that have been tested so far, use `git bisect log`

 ### Working with Tags

 - Show all the tags in a repository: `git tag`